capac/running_app/README.rst

 =====

 * Import of CSV data needs columns containing Date, Duration, Distance, Pace, Speed and Location
-* Export feature will extract in a likewise column fashion
+* Export feature will extract to a CSV file in a likewise column fashion

 Issues
 ======